-- mentorship of others teaching in the department a.
+- a. mentorship of others teaching in the department

 - b. lecturing or classroom acumen

-- conscientious use of pedagogy c.
+- c. conscientious use of pedagogy

-- an articulate teaching philosophy d.
+- d. an articulate teaching philosophy

-- graduate students nominated by the department for other campus teaching awards. e.
+- e. graduate students nominated by the department for other campus teaching awards.

 Nomination letters should include the name of this award and the course(s) in which the individual has taught and should be submitted to Sharon Kahn (smkahn@geography.wisc.edu).